Blurryface: Release

 On March 17, 2015, the band announced the album's title, track listing and release date.
 The band's fans crashed their website attempting to pre-order the album.
 The lead single "Fairly Local" was released on the same day, accompanied by a music video which premiered on the official Fueled by Ramen YouTube channel.
 On February 3, 2017, the band released the music video for "Heavydirtysoul", which was uploaded as audio only in 2015, and released as a single on December 9, 2016.

 On April 6, the band released the second single of the album, "Tear in My Heart", with an official music video released through YouTube.
 "Tear in My Heart" was released to radio on April 14, 2015.
 The third single, "Stressed Out", was released on April 28 alongside a music video.
 On May 4, 2015, the band posted a YouTube video streaming the audio of the album's sixth track, "Lane Boy", and released "Ride" seven days later through the same media; both were also singles, being released on May 4 and 12, respectively.
 Between May 11 and 14, the band toured the UK.
 The music video for "Ride" was released on May 14.

 On May 19, 2015, the duo performed at the iHeartRadio Theater LA in Burbank, CA, to celebrate the album's release.
 The concert was live streamed on iHeartRadio's website.

 Composition

 Blurryface is primarily an alternative hip-hop, alternative rock, electropop, indie pop, and reggae album with influences and elements of hip hop, rock, pop, dub, industrial, drum and bass, indie rock, dubstep, pop-punk, EDM, and jungle.

 Critical reception

-Blurryface received positive reviews from music critics.
-At Metacritic, which assigns a normalized rating out of 100 to reviews from music critics, the album has received an average score of 80, based on 5 reviews, signifying "generally favorable reviews".
 Garrett Kamps of Billboard hailed the album as a "hot mess (in a good way)", but gave it a mixed review, saying that Blurryface "doesn't quite reach the heights of Vessel".

 Sputnikmusic and Alternative Press gave Blurryface favorable reviews, with the latter being the more positive.
 Their critic, Jason Pettigrew, described the album as "wonderful" and hailed the band's mix of genres in their songs, highlighting "Ride", "Polarize", "Message Man", "Tear in My Heart", "We Don't Believe What's on TV", "Goner" and "Lane Boy" in his review.